Benzoin Liquid Resin (Biblically known as Onycha)

 Speaking personally, I use a rubber bulb/glass pipette

 that screws onto the bottle.
 I am aware that I need to be careful not to let the essential oil get on the rubber, so I make sure to wipe the rim of the bottle clean before recapping, and I do not let the bottle tip over, which would allow the essential oil to come into contact with the rubber.
 With care, the rubber will last a good while, but you can expect that it will eventually fail due to the aromatic oil.

-Skin - cracked, chapped, chilblains (painful, itchy swelling on the skin, typically on hand or foot, caused by poor circulation in the skin when exposed to cold)
+Chilblains (painful, itchy swelling on the skin caused by poor circulation when exposed to cold temperatures)

 Click here for information about internal usage.